gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 Network Getting Started: Working with Inventory
 ===============================================

-A single playbook can maintain multiple network devices with a fully-featured inventory file.
+A fully-featured inventory file can serve as the source of truth for your network.
+Using an inventory file, a single playbook can maintain hundreds of network devices with a single command.
+This page shows you how to build an inventory file, step by step.

-Group your devices by OS and/or by function:
+First, group your devices by OS and/or by function.
+In this tiny example data center, all leaf and spine devices are running VyOS:

 .. code-block:: yaml